 I felt pretty good, next time I will be bringing a book since there’s a lot of waiting and looking around.
 You hear a lot of things through those curtains and often you become very grateful for your own situation.
 I was able to sit up move my legs and get dressed at about 6:00pm.
 The physiotherapist comes to make sure that you can walk with the walker a few steps at least and also navigate the small set of stairs with a cane.
 This is their assurance that you can hopefully manage when you get home.
 Your medication‘s are faxed to your pharmacist so you can pick them up on the way home.

 During the surgery they put extra nerve blocks into the knee so it feels pretty good when you get home.
-However that first night when they start to wear off it’s very painful; I compared it to being worse than childbirth.
+That first night when they start to wear off it’s very painful; I compared it to being worse than childbirth.
 It takes a while to get used to the regiment of pills that they prescribe.
 Some are for longer time frames & some are for short which they call breakout meds.
-I had a list of seven drugs to take some for pain, some for inflammation, some to counteract the side effects of the pain medication like stool softener.
+I had a list of seven drugs to take; some for pain, some for inflammation, some to counteract the side effects of the pain medication.

-I had made it up a flight of stairs to sleep in my own bed which was great except it seemed every hour or so I sat up in pain trying to rub my leg to get some relief.
+I had made it up a flight of stairs to sleep in my own bed.
+However every hour at night I woke in pain.
 No position seemed to give relief.

 When you get home:

 It is really important to take the medication at the right times.
 Most of the medication’s are for 12 hours so the morning is a good start of a new round, and things started to feel better.
 Thank goodness for raised toilet seats and walkers.